thijsbouwes/broccoli-bot-client/README.md

 ### Data set
 The [data set](https://lcas.lincoln.ac.uk/nextcloud/shared/agritech-datasets/broccoli/broccoli_datasets.html) of thu university of Lincoln is used as base, this data set contains two cultivars: Iron Man and Titanium.
 From the 100 minutes of video 334 images where selected on these images the broccoli was visible and in a unique situation.
-The images have been annotated with the tool [LabelMe](https://github.com/wkentaro/labelme) (Polygonal Annotation), the data set can be download [here](https://drive.google.com/file/d/1UT0oOEhtnEtcDArdgwuYOUvl5VN2ROKC/view?usp=sharing).
+The images have been annotated with the tool [LabelMe](https://github.com/wkentaro/labelme) (Polygonal Annotation), the data set can be downloaded through [Google Drive](https://drive.google.com/file/d/1UT0oOEhtnEtcDArdgwuYOUvl5VN2ROKC/view?usp=sharing).
 To avoid overfitting and do a honest comparison the datset is split as followed:

 | Name        | Percentage           | Images  |
 | :------------- |:-------------| :-----|